tre-anywhere/TT-list/README.md

 Known Issues:

-* [ ] Materials is not wired correctly so it isn't working in the templates.
-Fix materials implementation. (reported 2023-04-13 11:18:51)
+* [-] Materials is not wired correctly so it isn't working in the templates.
+Fix materials implementation. (reported 2023-04-13 11:18:51, fixed in branch "version_2")

 Tech Stack: